dnelson86/arepo/documentation/source/parameterfile.md

   Number of domains per MPI task.
 Consequently, the domain decomposition will cut computational box in ``MultipleDomains`` times number of tasks chunks.
-  Too few of them will lead to cpu load and memory inbalances, too many to more MPI communication as there are more domain boundaries.
+  Too few of them will lead to cpu load and memory imbalances, too many to more MPI communication as there are more domain boundaries.

 -----